MikeRalphson/Nitro9/README.md

 This is a scraper that runs on [Morph](https://morph.io).
 Please read [the Morph.io documentation](https://morph.io/documentation).

-It can also been run locally.
+It can also be run locally.

 Usage: `node scraper.js`